trickstercache/trickster/docs/influxdb.md

 GROUP BY 1
 ```

-SELECT queries that cannot be delta-cached (no fixed-cadence time bucket, joins, subqueries, window functions, `LIMIT`, variable-length buckets like `'1 month'`, or unsafe time predicates) fall back to the object proxy cache, which caches the whole response briefly and passes results through unchanged.
+SELECT queries that cannot be delta-cached (no fixed-cadence time bucket, joins, subqueries, window functions, compound selects such as `UNION`, `LIMIT`, variable-length buckets like `'1 month'`, or unsafe time predicates) fall back to the object proxy cache, which caches the whole response briefly and passes results through unchanged.
 Non-SELECT statements and parameterized queries (a `params` field in the request) are proxied to the origin without delta caching.

+Queries without an upper time bound run to the present; for these, Trickster's backfill tolerance is floored at one bucket so the still-filling final bucket is always refreshed from the origin rather than cached as complete.

 ### Response Formats

-Trickster supports the following v3 response formats, controlled by the `format` query parameter:
+Trickster supports the following v3 response formats, controlled by the `format` query parameter (in the URL or the request document) or, when no `format` is given, the `Accept` header (`application/json`, `application/jsonl`, `text/csv`, ...):

 - `json` (default) — JSON array of objects
 - `jsonl` — JSON Lines (one JSON object per line)